snarkipus/zero2axum/README.md

   end
   block1 --> block2
 ```
-No surprises here - straightforward chapter.
+No surprises here - it's a straightforward chapter.

 ## Chapter 10: Securing our API
+Early sections are straightforward - interesting wrinkle around the default `ErrorResponse` from Actix.
+It doesn't appear that Axum has an equivalent default.

+However, using Axum does give you the ability to create custom, sexy responses like [this](https://fasterthanli.me/series/updating-fasterthanli-me-for-2022/part-2?source=techstories.org#the-opinions-of-axum-also-nice-error-handling).
+* TODO: Implement customized error responses with `color-eyre` backtraces
+* TODO: Implement/correct `color-eyre::Report` for error types
+* TODO: Implement `eyre::Chain` method in place of recursive `err_chain` method